 - Discuss the history and evolution of the voice acting industry, and understand the role of technology in this historical context

-- Know how to use voicebank.net, backstage.com and other online resources to grow their knowledge of the voice over business
+- Know how to use online resources like pay-to-play sites to grow their knowledge of the voice over business

 - Set their rates per industry norms, understand how voice acting services as priced, and appreciate the perils of what underpricing can do for your career and the voice over industry as a whole

 - Understand the advantages and disadvantages of various forms of corporate structures for your voice over business – sole proprietorship vs LLC

-- Appreciate the accounting and taxation requirements that may be applicable to them
+- Appreciate the accounting and taxation requirements that may be applicable to your career